HDFC Bank shares in focus today as Chairman Atanu Chakraborty resigns - BusinessToday

-Shares of HDFC Bank will be in focus during the trading session on Thursday as Atanu Chakraborty, the non-executive Chairman of India's largest private lender, resigned unceremoniously on Wednesday, citing differences with the board.
+Shares of HDFC Bank Ltd will be in focus during the trading session on Thursday as Atanu Chakraborty, the non-executive Chairman of India's largest private lender, resigned unceremoniously on Wednesday, citing differences with the board.
 HDFC Bank informed about his exit through exchange filing late in the evening.

 Following the filing, the lender, on Thursday, said that Chakraborty's resignation letter was dated March 17 and was received by the lender on March 18.
 Besides this, HDFC Bank also told exchanges that the RBI has approved the appointment of Keki Mistry as the part-time chairman of HDFC Bank for a period of three months.